mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/Testing.md

 ## Conclusion

 The biggest hurdle in testing how your code interacts with your operations is managing to have control over their execution.
-To clear this hurdle, you can hook into the underlying ``OperationStore``, or you can test the operation using the store directly.
+To clear this hurdle, you can hook into the various APIs provided by the `@SharedOperation` property wrapper, or you can test the operation using an `OperationStore` directly.